bbc/tams/README.md

 The media data contained within Flow Segments may be stored separately from the metadata linking them to a position on the timeline, separating the media data and metadata planes.
 For example our implementation uses a database (_e.g._ Amazon DynamoDB) to store Flow Segment metadata and an object store (_e.g._ AWS S3) to store the media data for Flow Segments.
-We refer to media data stored in the object store as 'Media Objects'.
+We refer to data stored in the object store as 'Objects'.
+Where these Objects contain media, they are referred to as 'Media Objects'.
+Where they contain initialisation segments required to decode associated media (e.g. for CMAF-compatible media), the are referred to as 'init Objects'.
 The Flow Segment has a list of S3 download urls which are the location of the Media Object(s) that contains the stored media data for the Flow Segment.
 If multiple URLs are returned in the list, they are assumed to return identical media data.
 When writing to the store, the S3 URLs can be passed to a client permitting them to upload media data directly.

+> [!NOTE]
+> For more information on working with init segments, see [AppNote 0024 - Using Media with Initialisation Segments in TAMS](./docs/appnotes/0024-using-init-segments.md).

 Another advantage of separating the media data and metadata planes in this way is that a particular Media Object can be referenced by multiple Flows.
 On the metadata side, the Flow Segment is just a mapping of a Media Object's ID to a Flow's Timeline, so any number of Flows can record that same ID against other `<flow_id, timestamp>` tuples.